DHTMLX/docs-suite/docs/combobox/features.md

 ## How to configure DHTMLX Combobox

-In this section you will find out how to set initial value into the input, to enable multiselection, to configure a label and placeholder, and more
+In this section you will find out how to set initial value into the input, to enable multiselection, to configure a label and placeholder, and more.

 | Topic                                                                                     | Description                                                                                                                |
 | ----------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------- |